allejo/bzion/README.md

 ### Feature Requests

-While BZiON is still in development, there are a lot of features that are planned but aren't thoroughly documented or specified anywhere and a lot of functionality still needs to be written so feature requests are not a high priority for developers.

-While feature requests may not be a high priority, we would still love to hear your ideas and look forward to implementing the best ideas so [submit an issue](https://github.com/allejo/bzion/issues) and label it as "enhancement" and we'll be able to discuss the feature thoroughly.
+We would love to hear your ideas and look forward to implementing the best ideas so [submit an issue](https://github.com/allejo/bzion/issues) and we'll be able to discuss the feature further.

 ### Questions?